jakovh1/hash-map/README.md

   7. #keys - returns an array containing all the keys inside the hash map.
   8. #values - returns an array containing all the values.
   9. #entries - returns an array that contains each key, value pair.

+## Usage without Installation on your local machine
+Run the HashMap implementation on [Replit](https://replit.com/@1jakov1horvat/hash-map)